-- Computer Skills (programming, word processing, spreadsheets, database management, email, Internet)
+- Computer (programming, word processing, creating spreadsheets, working with databases)

 - Marketing (sales, publicity, fund raising)

-- Scientific Skills (lab skills, scientific research, technical writing)
+- Scientific (lab, scientific research, and technical writing skills)

-- Leadership Skills (extra-curricular leadership roles, teamwork, time management, supervisory)
+- Leadership (extra-curricular leadership, teamwork, time management, supervisory)

-Get involved!
-Employers are looking for marketable skills and value participation where your student has held leadership positions.
-It is more important to be involved in a few meaningful leadership roles on campus than to be a member of all of the clubs and/or organizations.
-This experience will not only be a resume builder, but also give your student the opportunity to gain some marketable skills.
+- Employers value participation, especially where your student has held leadership positions.
+It is more important to be in a few meaningful leadership roles than to be a member of many clubs and organizations.
+Leadership experiences will not only look great on a resume, but will also give your student the opportunity to gain marketable skills.